purpleidea/oh-my-vagrant/DOCUMENTATION.md

 second interface which has this statically assigned address.
 It also provides DNS for this network interface via the `/etc/hosts` file.

-###I see unwanted entry in the `/etc/hosts` file on VM, why?
+###Why is there an extra entry in the `/etc/hosts` file on each VM?

-Every VM created by OMV includes something similar in the `/etc/hosts` file:
+Every VM created by OMV includes an extra entry in the `/etc/hosts` file:

 ```
 [vagrant@omv1 ~]$ cat /etc/hosts
 ...
 ## vagrant-hostmanager-start
-192.168.124.100 omv1.example3.com   omv1
+192.168.123.100 omv1.example.com   omv1
-192.168.124.3   omv.example3.com    omv
+192.168.123.3   omv.example.com    omv
 ## vagrant-hostmanager-end
 ...
 ```

-The `192.168.124.3   omv.example3.com    omv` line represents a virtual IPaddress reserved on every VM in the cluster.
-It's unused by default and can be used by developer for any purpose needed.
+The `192.168.123.3   omv.example.com    omv` line represents a virtual IP address reserved on every VM in the cluster.
+It's unused by default and can be used by the developer for any purpose.
+It's commonly used by keepalived when using the VM cluster to demonstrate leader election.

 ###Do you have any tricks for using Vagrant and Vagrant-Libvirt?